damianhakert/damianhakert.github.io/source/posts/2016-08-22-announcing-the-gitlab-issue-board.html.md

 where a backend developer can eventually pick it up.
 Once they’re done, they move it to the list **Done**, to close the issue.

+Read through the [Issue Board documentation][doc] to know everything you can do with it.

 #### Bonus

 <i class="fa fa-check-circle-o fa-fw font-awesome green" aria-hidden="true"></i> Using